Recycling - what makes sense, how does it work, what are the benefits? - NIKIN EU

 Recycling is good, doing without is better

-Our proposal: one week waste reduced
+Our suggestion: one week with reduced waste

 Throw away less, live better